viniciuskneves/articles/slack-release-bot-github-action/README.md

  The simplest, for this scenario, way to share the `curl` step through different workflows is creating a composite action.
 Composite actions allow you to group a sequence of steps without much extra setup.
 All you need is one file by the end.

 *There is, of course, one limitation.
 Composite actions won't allow you to reuse other actions inside of it.
-In short: you can use the `use` key in your steps.*
+In short: you can use the `uses` key in your steps.*

 You need to create a new repository and add a file called `action.yml`.
 This file will have the following template: